AUYUITTUQ NATIONAL PARK

 Time Line

 July 1.
 Fly Ottawa to Pangnirtung to Qikiqtarjuaq.
-Orientation Parks in Qikiqtarjuaq in afternoon.
+Orientation Parks in Qikiqtarjuaq in the afternoon.
 Camp or hotel Qikiqtarjuaq.

 July 10 or 11.
 Early boat back to Pangnirtung.